 If your online menu is in the right format, like on a SinglePage, (which is your SinglePlatform menu on its own webpage), it can host online order and reservation buttons.
 What better way to turn a discovery into an action than being able to order or reserve right after you’ve checked out a menu?

-People viewing your menu have high-intent.
-They’re hungry right then and there, or they’re looking to plan a special event for a later date.
+As mentioned, people viewing your menu have high-intent.
+They’re either hungry right then and there or they’re looking to plan a special event for a later date.
 What your restaurant offers is of most importance to them when performing an online search.

 Once they can see that you have want they’re looking for, the next step is to act.
 Book a table.
-Place and order.
+Place an order.
 Turn discovery into action.

 When using SinglePage (available to all SinglePlatform customers), you can choose to incorporate an action button.
-It will appear in the right hand corner of the menu.
+It will appear in the right hand corner of the menu, as pictured below.

 Once a customer clicks on the “order online” button, they’ll be immediately be redirected to the delivery service (or online reservation) service you use.